WICG/view-transitions/cross-doc-explainer.md

 document is about to be unloaded due to a navigation, and contains the origin-accessible activation info for the next document.
 If this navigation triggers a view-transition due to a `@view-transition` rule, the event's `viewTransition` property would be a `ViewTransition` object (otherwise it will be null).

 Note that this event is different from [`pagehide`](https://html.spec.whatwg.org/multipage/#event-pagehide) in the case where a view-transition is present.
-In that case, `pageconceal` would be fired before the document is hidden, deferring the activation the new document in favor of a final rendering update to capture the old state for the view-transition.
+In that case, `pageconceal` would be fired before the document is hidden, deferring activation of the new document in favor of a final rendering update to capture the old state for the view-transition.

 When the navigation is not eligible for view-transitions (it's cross-origin, or its navigation type doesn't match the `@view-transition` rule), `pageconceal` is fired right before `pagehide`, but only for the navigating document.
 Its iframes, or documents that are unloaded without a navigation, don't receive a
 `pageconceal` event.